How do I find my lost pet?

 We provide service for Olympia, Lacey, Tumwater and unincorporated Thurston County.
 If the pet was found somewhere else, please contact the animal shelter in the city/county it was found.
 If the animal is from our service area, you have several options:

 If you wish to keep the pet while you are looking for the owner, please call the shelter at (360) 352-2510 to leave a Found Pet Report.
 Staff will ask you a few questions, such as the breed of the animal, when and where you found it, and your contact information.
-Please consider bringing the pet to the Shelter to be scanned for an identification microchip and to be photographed.
+Please bring the pet to the Shelter or a local veterinary clinic to be scanned for an identification microchip and to be photographed.
 You do not have to leave the pet when you do so.

 - Check Craig’s List for lost reports and place a found report.